ArchDawn725/StudioExperiment-Portfolio/LineWars/README.md

 DamageHelper — stat-modified damage calculations

-**🧪 Development Notes**
-*Optimization*

-Tick-based loop → locked 60 FPS

-Strictly minimized Update usage

-Single-responsibility scripts → lower memory churn

-Unit logic grouped into batched operations

-Editor tools minimized need for runtime complexity

-*Team Leadership*

-You led:

-Engineering direction

-Architecture decisions

-Task planning and workload scaling

-Quality reviews

-Contributor payouts proportional to meaningful work

-This project demonstrates real studio management, even under heavy constraints.

-*Gameplay*

-Core loop polished and intuitive

-Minimal tutorial required at playtesting events

-Strong retention from first-time players

-Clear decision-making trees for building placement & upgrades

-**🚧 Why This Project Matters**

-This project illustrates:

-Your ability to lead a multidisciplinary team

-Your skill in building mobile-optimized gameplay systems

-Your capacity to write clean, readable code intended for collaborators

-Early mastery of editor tooling, tick systems, and pathfinding

-Your ability to recognize when a project must be cancelled and execute that leadership decision responsibly

-Proof that you can create production-quality prototypes on micro budgets

-The foundation for your later improvements in async operations, pooling, and fluid combat

-Even though it was cancelled, Line Wars is one of the best demonstrations of your discipline, leadership, and technical consistency.

-**📚 Lessons Learned**

-Not all team members will contribute equally

-Strong communication and accountability are essential

-Custom tick systems work well but async frameworks offer better scalability

-Fluid combat relies heavily on animation–logic syncing

-Pooling is essential for mobile performance

-Good architecture dramatically reduces onboarding cost

-Sometimes cancellation is the most responsible decision

-**🛠️ Tech Stack**

-Unity 2022.x
+# **🧪 Development Notes**

+## *Optimization*

+-Tick-based loop → locked 60 FPS

+-Strictly minimized Update usage

+-Single-responsibility scripts → lower memory churn

+-Unit logic grouped into batched operations

+-Editor tools minimized need for runtime complexity

+## *Team Leadership*

+### I led:

+-Engineering direction

+-Architecture decisions

+-Task planning and workload scaling

+-Quality reviews

+-Contributor payouts proportional to meaningful work

+*This project demonstrates real studio management, even under heavy constraints.*

+## *Gameplay*

+-Core loop polished and intuitive

+-Minimal tutorial required at playtesting events

+-Strong retention from first-time players

+-Clear decision-making trees for building placement & upgrades

+# **🚧 Why This Project Matters**

+## This project illustrates:

+-My ability to lead a multidisciplinary team

+-My skill in building mobile-optimized gameplay systems

+-My capacity to write clean, readable code intended for collaborators

+-Early mastery of editor tooling, tick systems, and pathfinding

+-My ability to recognize when a project must be cancelled and execute that leadership decision responsibly

+-Proof that you can create production-quality prototypes on micro budgets

+-The foundation for my later improvements in async operations, pooling, and fluid combat

+*Even though it was cancelled, Line Wars is one of the best demonstrations of my discipline, leadership, and technical consistency.*

+# **📚 Lessons Learned**

+-Not all team members will contribute equally

+-Strong communication and accountability are essential

+-Custom tick systems work well but async frameworks offer better scalability

+-Fluid combat relies heavily on animation–logic syncing

+-Good architecture dramatically reduces onboarding cost

+-Sometimes cancellation is the most responsible decision

+# **🛠️ Tech Stack**

+Unity 2022.3

 C#